IBMDeveloperBNL/quicklab-wa/README.md

 4. Go into the `Customize` portion of the node by clicking in the upper right.
 5. Click on the `Digressions` tab.
 6. Expand `Digressions can come into this node` and enable `Return after digression` (Digressions should be on by default, this setting allows you to handle the intent and then return back to the flow).
 Click `Apply` to complete this step.
 7. Now to test this out, we need to get in the middle of our order drink flow.
-But first, since it is a slot, we need to go into the `Digressions` tab in the `Order Drinks` slots node.
+But first, since it is a slot, we need to go into the `Digressions` tab in the `Order Drinks` node.
 8. Turn on `Allow digressions away while slot filling` and click the button that only allows nodes with returns enabled.
 This will help you to control which nodes you want to allow to digress to.

     ![Enable Digressions](./pictures/enable-digressions.png)

-9. Try it out by saying "order drink", then when asked for what kind of drink you want, say "help".
+9. Try it by saying "order drink", then when asked for what kind of drink you want, say "help".
 You should see a response from your help node with another follow up message for the next slot filling question.